microsoft/winget-cli/doc/specs/#166 - Font Support.md

 | InstalledLocation    |   N/A    | %LOCALAPPDATA%/Microsoft/Windows/Fonts/Arial.ttf |
 | InstalledScope    |       |   User |

-> The unique identifer for each font will be a combination of the scope, font font family name, and font face name.
+> The unique identifer for each font will be a combination of the scope, font family name, and font face name.

 > The version of the font only exists at the font face level and not at the family level